 - The only remote desktop and application traffic that can enter the corporate data center is traffic on behalf of a strongly authenticated user.

 - Users can access only the resources that they are authorized to access.

-- This connection supports PCoIP, which is an advanced remote display protocol that makes more efficient use of the network by encapsulating video display packets in UDP instead of TCP.
+- The PCoIP Secure Gateway connection supports PCoIP, and the Blast Secure Gateway connection supports Blast Extreme.
+Both are advanced remote display protocols that make more efficient use of the network by encapsulating video display packets in UDP instead of TCP.

-- PCoIP is secured by AES-128 encryption by default.
+- PCoIP and Blast Extreme are secured by AES-128 encryption by default.
 You can, however, change the encryption cipher to AES-256.

-- No VPN is required, as long as PCoIP is not blocked by any networking component.
-For example, someone trying to access their remote desktop or application from inside a hotel room might find that the proxy the hotel uses is not configured to pass PCoIP.
+- No VPN is required, as long as the display protocol is not blocked by any networking component.
+For example, someone trying to access their remote desktop or application from inside a hotel room might find that the proxy the hotel uses is not configured to pass UDP packets.

-For more information about Access Point virtual appliances, see Deploying and Configuring Access Point.
+For more information about Unified Access Gateway virtual appliances, see Deploying and Configuring VMware Unified Access Gateway.